tandasat/tandasat.github.io/Hypervisor_Development_for_Security_Researchers.md

 ## Hardware and Software Requirements

-You are expected to have the following hardware and software:
+You need to have the following hardware and software:

 - The host machines with the Intel processors, SSD, 8GB+ RAM and 50GB+ of free storage space
 - For Windows users
-    - Windows 10 build 22621 (a.k.a.
-22H2)+ without Virtualization-base Security (VBS) enabled
+    - Windows 10 or 11 without Virtualization-base Security (VBS)
     - Ubuntu 22.04+ on WSL version 1
     - VMware Workstation Pro (Recommended) or VMware Workstation Player 17
 - For Linux users
     - Ubuntu 22.04+
     - VMware Workstation Pro 17
-- For macOS Users
+- For macOS users
-    - macOS 11+
+    - macOS 14
-    - VMWare Fusion Pro 12 or VMWare Fusion Player 12
+    - VMWare Fusion Pro 13
     - Homebrew and git

+⚠️ An Intel processor-based machine is required.
-The newer versions of the operating systems and other software are supported.
-Older versions of software and another Linux distro may be workable but not tested.
-Other hypervisors such as KVM, Hyper-V, or VirtualBox cannot be used.

-The host system can also be a cloud-provided machine if the host machine cannot be arranged locally.
-Those are confirmed to be usable:
+Newer operating systems and software are supported.
+Older software and another Linux distro may be workable but not tested.
+Other hypervisors, such as KVM, Hyper-V, or VirtualBox, cannot be used.
+If the host machine cannot be arranged locally, it can also be a cloud-provided machine.
+Contact the trainer for suggestions if you need a cloud-provided machine.
-- Scaleway's Intel [Elastic Metal Servers](https://www.scaleway.com/en/pricing/#elastic-metal) for a Linux host, and
-- Amazon's Intel bare metal server [m5zn.metal](https://aws.amazon.com/ec2/pricing/on-demand/) for a Windows host

-Contact us for suggestions if you need a cloud-provided machine.

-You are expected to complete the setup instructions that will be sent by the instructor before the class.
+You will receive setup instructions 2-3 weeks before the class and must complete them before the class.

 ## Registration and Contacts